_jp.jpg)

 How do you cool billions of people on a warming planet?

-With the rise in climate change, heatwaves have grown particularly intense in the past decade, killing thousands of people.
+intensively in the past decade, killing thousands of people.

 TYPE

-Industrial Design / Service Design
+Industrial Design

 TIMELINE